 Not someone who particularly feels like waking dogs several hours a day?
 How about “baby sitting” other people’s pets while they’re out of town from your very own home?
 If it sounds like something you might be interested in, you might want to check out our review of DogVacay which is one of the larger pet sitting appointment setters out there.

-How about helping out in a veterinarian office?
-Veterinarian techs will not only be surrounded by animals, they’ll also be able to assist veterinarians in their practice and handle a lot of the administrative roles, such as:
+Considering a degree in ethology as an animal behaviorist but not sure if that is the right path for you?
+How about gaining hands-on experience by helping out in a veterinarian office?
+Veterinarian animal technicians will not only be surrounded by animals, they’ll also be able to assist veterinarians in their practice and handle a lot of the administrative roles, such as:

 - Obtaining animal medical history.